Smearing of causality by compositeness divides dispersive approaches into exact ones and precision-limited ones: Conclusion

-We have shown how compositeness and more generally noncontact interactions introduce corrections to dispersive approaches based on causality, an observation relevant for the LHC program in which possible deviations from the Standard Model would suggest the use of such dispersion relations to extrapolate to and make predictions about the new physics scale~\cite{Dobado:2019aip}.
+We have shown how compositeness and more generally noncontact interactions introduce corrections to dispersive approaches based on causality, an observation relevant for the LHC program in which possible deviations from the Standard Model would suggest the use of such dispersion relations to extrapolate to and make predictions about the new physics scale~\cite{Dobado:2019aip}, and where compositeness is of interest~\cite{Terazawa:1998sq}.

 Such corrections (aspherical, mixing partial waves) vanish in the limit $R\to 0$, see Eq.~(\ref{correction}), which is consistent with the literature on Effective Theories.
 In the limit that the compositeness length vanishes, the resulting EFT is causal~\cite{Joglekar:2007sg}.
 A strict Wigner bound then appears constraining the phase shift $\delta$ to have nonnegative derivative~\cite{Pelaez:1996wk}.
 For a composite object with typical radius $R$, the bound is relaxed to $d\delta/dk > -R$.
 Nevertheless, this still constrains the effective range expansion~\cite{Hammer:2010fw}, though less strongly.